mirayercan/Kodluyoruz-DSPG-Proje-ve-Odevler/README.md

-This repository about homework in Kodluyoruz Data Science for Public Good Bootcamp.
+This repository about homework for Kodluyoruz Data Science for Public Good Bootcamp.